-Software Safety vs Security: What’s the Difference?
+Software Safety vs. Software Security: Understanding the Difference

 Safe software depends on tight security that protects it from malicious attacks.
-Even though code security and safety are often used interchangeably, but there are differences between the two.
+Even though code security and safety are often used interchangeably there are differences between the two.
 What does safety have to do with security anyway?
 Once we differentiate safety and security, we will discuss one key to keeping software safe and secure — coding standards.

-Software Safety vs. Security
+Software Safety vs. Software Security

 There is a difference between safety and security.
 Code security is about preventing unwanted or illegal activity in the software we build and use.
 It helps ensure our systems are secure during an attack and keeps unwanted intruders out.